Chaos-19/Acode-Clone-repository/README.md

-# Git Clone Plugin for Acode
+# CLONE REPOSITORY Plugin for Acode

 ## Overview

-I have developed this plugin to allow you to clone a Git repository to your local machine using Lightning-FS and isomorphic-git.
+ the plugin allow you to clone a Git repository to your local machine .
 It also supports authentication for cloning private repositories.

 ## Features